Seagate/cortx-s3server/docs/design/object-protection.md

 Note: we make it disabled by default for dev environment because range reads is a valid feature and we need it available in dev env by default.

+## Metadata integrity

+Metadata integrity is always-on and independent from md5 checksum calculation.
+The check is performed on every Object- or Part- related requests.
+Such checks shouldn't be heavy therefore no performance impact is expected.